Special offer

 • partners or suppliers engaging in misconduct that becomes public knowledge

-The closer your ties to your partners and suppliers, the greater the risk that their actions will pose to your reputation.
-The same goes for sponsorships, marketing partnerships, and advertisers.
+The closer your ties to your partners and suppliers, the greater the risk that their actions might pose to your reputation.
+The same typically goes for sponsorships, marketing partnerships and advertisers.

 External risk